 - Boot’s Tea Tree and Witch Hazel Pore and Facial Strips: I can’t help but LOVE seeing people peel off nose strips… bit gross I know so wanted to have a go myself!
 I think they can give more noticeable results than face masks too.
 Hopefully this will work with the spot wand to help me feel better with my skin whilst not drying it out too much.

 - LUSH R&B Hair Moisturiser, £11.95: I’ve wanted to look try some LUSH haircare for a while and with the humidity I thought now is as good a time as ever!
+This product is designed to hopefully fight my frizz whilst enhancing my curls.
+I don’t love the smell but I don’t mind that AT ALL if it works.

 - Maybelline Superstay 7 Day Nails in Nude Rose, £4.49: As you might have seen in my Basic Girls Guide to: Nails I am VERY Barry M focused when it comes to nails but recently I’ve found that the shade range doesn’t always have what I’m looking for.
 I still love them but I wanted more nude-y, sophisticated and subtle colours so I had a look at other brands and found this one which is a perfect pinky colour.